-I had been told by several people that vinegar is great for cleaning bacteria from water tanks.
-However, in looking this up online, I found that vinegar is primarily used for removing calcium deposits from hot water heaters rather than disinfecting and sanitizing clean water tanks from algae.
-Apple cider vinegar has recently gained a lot of publicity for losing weight, reducing diabetes, and lowering cholesterol, but it is not adequate for killing bacteria and algae in clean water tanks.
+Some people believe that vinegar is great for cleaning bacteria from water tanks.
+But vinegar is primarily used to remove calcium deposits from hot water heaters.
+It is not for cleaning and sanitizing RV water tanks.
+And it won’t remove algae in RV water tanks either.
+As for apple cider vinegar, it’s recently gained a lot of publicity for losing weight, reducing diabetes, and lowering cholesterol.
+But it will not kill bacteria or algae in RV water tanks either.

-- First, locate the off switch (check the control panel for electric and propane).
+- Make sure your RV hot water heater is off.
 Never empty a hot water tank under pressure or while hot.

-- Open the petcock, which is usually located outside on the bottom of the hot water heater.
+- Open the petcock.
+This is usually located outside on the bottom of the hot water heater.
 To promote draining, open the plug at the top.

 - Once the water has drained, close the plug and the petcock.

-- Add ¾ cup of bleach or algaecide as directed to the water in the clean water tank, and allow the hot water heater to refill.
+- Add ¾ cup of bleach or algaecide as directed to the water in the clean water tank.
+Allow the hot water heater to refill.

-- After soaking for a couple of hours, run the water out and refill, continuing the process until bleach is no longer smelled in the water at the faucet.
+- Soak for a couple of hours.
+Then run the water out and refill.
+Continue the process until any bleach smell in drinking water disappears.

-Water Filters Can Reduce Algae and Other Bacteria
+Water Filters Help Reduce Algae and Bacteria Growth

 There are two types of water filters: inline water filters and canister filters.
 The canister filters are recommended for full-time RVers.

-Campers need to pay attention to the product description since some did not specify if they filtered out calcium or bacteria.
-Inline units that combine carbon filtration and sediment removal are recommended as the best water filter system for RVs.
-They are portable and will fit onto your water hose.
-These are the filters part-time campers might use.
+Pay attention to the RV water filter specifications.
+Some do not specify if they filter calcium or bacteria.
+Inline units that combine carbon filtration and sediment removal are the best water filter system for RVs.
+They are portable and fit onto your water hose.

-Carbon filters can have a KDF, (Kinetic Degradation Fluxion), added to remove algae, bacteria, and other impurities such as lead, mercury, iron, and chlorine.
-These are a good choice for the part-time camper.
+Canister filtration includes systems that feature one, two, or three canisters.
+They get fastened to your RV plumbing system.
+Carbon filters can have a KDF, (Kinetic Degradation Fluxion), added.
+This removes algae, bacteria, and other impurities such as lead, mercury, iron, and chlorine.
 Silver nitrate is also used to prevent bacteria growth in the filter itself.